-Walk in coolers and freezers sometime come without a floor.
+Walk-in coolers and freezers sometime come without a floor.
 Special precautions need to be taken to eliminate future problems.
 Walk-in coolers and freezers without a floor must be installed on a ground contact concrete floor.
 A cooler can be installed without insulating the floor and a thermal break under each wall panel but we recommend installing both.
 A freezer must be installed on an insulated concrete floor and must include a thermal break under each wall panel.
-To see the recommended example of a concrete pad for a walk-in check out this cooler drawings pdf.